amy-bo/DSP/README.md

 ## Background of the charity

-AMYBO ([amy.bo](https://amy.bo)) is a non-profit organisation that aims to developing alternative protein that is be so delicious, nutritious and affordable that communities in Scotland and across the world will produce & eat it instead of meat.
+AMYBO ([amy.bo](https://amy.bo)) is a non-profit organisation that aims to develop alternative protein that is so delicious, nutritious and affordable that communities in Scotland and across the world will produce & eat it instead of meat.
 Once achieved this should:

 - lower Scottish (& eventually global) greenhouse gas emissions by >8%
 - free >2M hectares of land in Scotland alone for rewilding - reducing biodiversity loss
 - reduce diet-related deaths in Scotland by >1,200/annum and eventually end global food crises

-To date have developed an open source electrobioreactor that will let volunteers cultivate strains of natural Hydrogen Oxidising Bacteria (HOB) to find the best tasting, healthy and economical strains.
+To date, we have developed an open source electrobioreactor that will let volunteers cultivate strains of natural Hydrogen Oxidising Bacteria (HOB) to find the best tasting, healthy and economical strains.

 These bioreactors measure the optical density of the culture every 5 seconds so we can determine how quickly the HOB are growing.

 ## Problem

-- In order to compare the growth of different HOB cultures in what we hope will be thousands of bioreactors, we need to get that data online.
+- To compare the growth of different HOB cultures in what we hope will be thousands of bioreactors, we need to get that data online.
 - We also want to give bioreactors away on a ‘free rental’ basis, so people pay nothing as long as they are doing useful experiments.
 We need an automated means of determining if this is happening.
 - We (and many others) would like to train AI on bioreactor data, but there is insufficient data available online (LLMs and Google’s AlphaFold were only successful because of the amount of data they could be trained on).

 ## Current state

 - If they remember, people manually upload graphs of their data to [forum.amybo.org](https://forum.amybo.org) - at least 2 have to date
-- Volunteers have to buy their own bioreactors
+- Volunteers must buy their own bioreactors
 - We have volunteers, but none have both the time and ability to set this system up.

 ## Scope